USDA-REE-ERS/ARMS-Data-API/README.md

 * Operator Household Balance Sheet

 ## 4. Variables
 Each report contains a different set of variables.
-A list of all variables sorted by report and with detailed descriptions and short IDs may be found in the file AllVariables.csv.
+A list of all variables sorted by report and with detailed descriptions and short IDs may be found in the file <a href="https://www.ers.usda.gov/media/10257/allvariables.csv">AllVariables.csv</a>.

 ## 5. Available Categories
 Categories are meta tags that provide context for the data.
 The available categories are listed below with their short IDs inside the parenthesis.
 Values for each category and their definitions may be found in the file <a href="https://www.ers.usda.gov/media/10257/allvariables.csv">AllVariables.csv</a>.

-..*Residence farms
+* Residence farms
-..*Intermediate farms
+* Intermediate farms
-..*Commercial farms
+* Commercial farms

 Economic Class (sal)

-..*$1,000,000 or more
+* $1,000,000 or more
-..*$500,000 to $999,999
+* $500,000 to $999,999
-..*$250,000 to $499,999
+* $250,000 to $499,999
-..*$100,000 to $249,999
+* $100,000 to $249,999
-..*less than $100,000
+* less than $100,000

 Farm Typology (ftyppl)

+* Retirement farms (2012 to present)
-..*Retirement farms (2012 to present)
+* Off-farm occupation farms (2012 to present)
-..*Off-farm occupation farms (2012 to present) ..*Farming occupation/lower sales farms (2012 to present) ..*Farming occupation/moderate-sales farms (2012 to present) ..*Midsize farms (2012 to present)
+* Farming occupation/lower sales farms (2012 to present)
+* Farming occupation/moderate-sales farms (2012 to present)
+* Midsize farms (2012 to present)
-..*Large farms (2012 to present)
+* Large farms (2012 to present)
-..*Very large farms (2012 to present)
+* Very large farms (2012 to present)
-..*Nonfamily farms (2012 to present)
+* Nonfamily farms (2012 to present)
-..*Retirement farms (1996 through 2011)
+* Retirement farms (1996 through 2011)
-..*Residential/lifestyle farms (1996 through 2011)
+* Residential/lifestyle farms (1996 through 2011)
-..*Farming occupation/lower sales farms (1996 through 2011)
+* Farming occupation/lower sales farms (1996 through 2011)
-..*Farming occupation/moderate-sales farms (1996 through 2011)
+* Farming occupation/moderate-sales farms (1996 through 2011)
-..*Large farms (1996 through 2011)
+* Large farms (1996 through 2011)
-..*Very large farms (1996 through 2011)
+* Very large farms (1996 through 2011)
-..*Nonfamily farms (1996 through 2011)
+* Nonfamily farms (1996 through 2011)

 Operator age (age)

-..*34 years or younger
+* 34 years or younger
-..*35 to 44 years old
+* 35 to 44 years old
-..*45 to 54 years old
+* 45 to 54 years old
-..*55 to 64 years old
+* 55 to 64 years old
-..*65 years or older
+* 65 years or older

 Farm Resource Region (reg)

-..*Heartland
+* Heartland
-..*Northern Crescent
+* Northern Crescent
-..*Northern Great Plains
+* Northern Great Plains
-..*Prairie Gateway
+* Prairie Gateway
-..*Eastern Uplands
+* Eastern Uplands
-..*Southern Seaboard
+* Southern Seaboard
-..*Fruitful Rim
+* Fruitful Rim
-..*Basin and Range
+* Basin and Range
-..*Mississippi Portal
+* Mississippi Portal

 NASS region (n5reg)

-..*Atlantic region
+* Atlantic region
-..*South region
+* South region
-..*Midwest region
+* Midwest region
-..*Plains region
+* Plains region
-..*West region
+* West region

 Production Specialty (spec)

-..*Tobacco, cotton, peanuts
+* Tobacco, cotton, peanuts
-..*Other field crops
+* Other field crops
-..*Cattle
-..*Dairy
+* Cattle
+* Dairy
-..*Hogs, poultry, other
+* Hogs, poultry, other
-..*Vegetables
+* Vegetables
-..*Nursery and greenhouse
+* Nursery and greenhouse
-..*All cash grains
+* All cash grains
-..*Specialty crops
+* Specialty crops
-..*All other livestock
+* All other livestock

 ## 6. API Pagination (aka scroll)
 This section only applies to data extracted at the endpoint **arms/surveydata/scroll**